 The wide range of options is good news for aspiring photo booth entrepreneurs because it means you can start a business regardless of the size of your budget.
 That said, the photo booth must meet the needs and expectations of your clientele.
 If you’re planning to target clients throwing large extravagant weddings, a scrappy $300 photo booth is highly unlikely to get the job done.

-We recommend a freestanding photo booth for most new companies because they appeal to a broad audience, are highly versatile, and affordably priced.
 Now, let’s break down some of the components and features to consider when shopping for this kind of photo booth.
 It’s always a smart practice to purchase these components from a single vendor to ensure they work well together.

-#1.
-The body or shell
+1. The body or shell

 Open-air photo booths can have very different aesthetics, from being old-fashioned and boxy to sleek and compact with modern curves.
 DSLR-based models will often come as an empty shell with places for power and wires to go, giving you the option to select your own components inside.